whynimoisalive/Goofy-HighRes-ML/resources/Step/01_Data Collection and Preprocessing/Preprocessing_guide.md

-Here are some resources, documentation, Git repositories, and research papers related to the topics you're interested in:

 1. **Atmospheric Correction:**
     - Atmospheric correction is crucial for removing atmospheric effects (such as scattering and absorption) from remote sensing images.
 It ensures that the observed radiance values are consistent and comparable across different images.